Spring Hunter Pace, Saturday, June 7 →

 How

-Riders choose competitive competitive field (faster pace), hilltop (slower pace), or non-competitive divisions (any pace!).
+For our hunter paces, riders choose competitive competitive field (faster pace), hilltop (slower pace), or non-competitive divisions (any pace!).

 When

-Ride out times for all our paces is 8:00am to 12:00pm.
+Ride out times for all is 8:00am to 12:00pm.
 Request a ride out time when you enter.
 Final ride out times will be emailed to registered participants and posted here on our website a few days before the pace.

 Whew!

-All pace courses include a five minute stop in the middle for Stirrup Cup with water (for humans) provided.
+All hunter pace courses include a five minute stop in the middle for Stirrup Cup with water (for humans) provided.

 Questions?